Two's complement: History

 The method of complements had long been used to perform subtraction in decimal adding machines and mechanical calculators.
 John von Neumann suggested use of two's complement binary representation in his 1945 First Draft of a Report on the EDVAC proposal for an electronic stored-program digital computer.
 The 1949 EDSAC, which was inspired by the First Draft, used two's complement representation of negative binary integers.

 Many early computers, including the CDC 6600, the LINC, the PDP-1, and the UNIVAC 1107, use ones' complement notation; the descendants of the UNIVAC 1107, the UNIVAC 1100/2200 series, continued to do so.
-(Later 18-bit DEC machines supported both one's complement addition with the ADD instruction and two's complement arithmetic with the TAD instruction.)
+(Later 18-bit DEC machines supported both ones'-complement addition with the ADD instruction and two's-complement arithmetic with the TAD instruction.)
 The IBM 700/7000 series scientific machines use sign/magnitude notation, except for the index registers which are two's complement.
 Early commercial computers storing negative values in two's complement form include the English Electric DEUCE (1955) and the Digital Equipment Corporation PDP-5 (1963) and PDP-6 (1964).
-(The PDP-5 and PDP-8 family computers continued using the assembler mnemonic TAD for two's complement addition, even though there was no ADD instruction.)
+(The PDP-5 and PDP-8 family computers continued using the assembler mnemonic TAD for two's complement addition, even though there was no ones'-complement ADD instruction on those computers.)
 The System/360, introduced in 1964 by IBM, then the dominant player in the computer industry, made two's complement the most widely used binary representation in the computer industry.
 The first minicomputer, the PDP-8 introduced in 1965, uses two's complement arithmetic, as do the 1969 Data General Nova, the 1970 PDP-11, and almost all subsequent minicomputers and microcomputers.